 Having trouble replicating that perfect espresso shot from your coffee spot in the comfort of your home?
-Achieving the flavor, texture, and temperature can feel like a major task if you’re unfamiliar with how your espresso machine operates.
+Achieving the flavor, texture, and temperature can feel like a major task if you’re unfamiliar with how espresso machines work.

 Espresso machines may be intricate.
 Grasping their workings can significantly enhance your coffee-making abilities.